 - "The 2013 Kia Sportage's taut suspension and powerful engine choices put the ‘sport’ in Sport Utility Vehicle." -- Kelley Blue Book (2013)

 - "Sad to say, the marginal performance combined with aggravating ride comfort and handling really knocked it down in the rankings." -- Motor Trend (2012)

 Acceleration and Power

-The 2014 Kia Sportage comes with a 2.4-liter four-cylinder engine that produces 182 horsepower and is mated to a six-speed automatic transmission.
-A 260-horsepower, turbocharged 2.0-liter four-cylinder engine is also available.
-The base Sportage gets an estimated 21/28 mpg city/highway, which is slightly subpar for the class.
+The 2015 Kia Sportage comes with a 182-horsepower 2.4-liter four-cylinder engine.
+A 2.0-liter turbocharged four-cylinder engine that makes 260 horsepower is available.
+Both engines are mated to a six-speed automatic transmission.
+With the base engine and front-wheel drive, the 2015 Kia Sportage earns an EPA-estimated 21/28 mpg city/highway, which is just below average for the class.

 - "Everyone judged its six-speed automatic as the most seamless and responsive." -- Motor Trend (2012)

 The 2015 Kia Sportage has sharper handling than that of most SUVs in the class, test drivers agree.
 However, they say its firm suspension means that the Sportage’s ride may be too harsh for some drivers.
 A few reviewers say the Sportage has communicative steering and strong brakes.
 The Kia Sportage comes with front-wheel drive, and all-wheel drive is optional.

 - "The 2015 Kia Sportage feels intimate and sporty as soon as you sit behind the wheel, and a spirited drive confirms this impression.
 Thanks to its firm suspension and responsive steering, the Sportage engages the driver like few other affordable crossovers can." -- AutoTrader